waverill7/Singularity/README.md

 Overview:

-    This is a static and strongly typed systems programming language that draws influence from Python, Java, and MATLAB.
+    This is a dynamic and weakly typed language that draws influence from Python, C++, and JavaScript.
     Furthermore, this language is intended to be clean, intuitive, and subtly reminiscent of the cosmos.

 Logo: